NC-Rifat-Rahman/Black-Cafe/README.md

 # Black-Cafe

 Secured with JWT.
-It has shopping cart and generates bill pdf.
+It has shopping cart,dashboard and generates bill pdf.

 #signup <br>
 http://localhost:8080/user/signup